 Various awesome people joined and left the group over the course of that month, but the two of us remained more or less inseparable.
 I didn’t fear seeking out places where other tourists don’t usually go because I knew I’d have a friend along for the ride.
 Though we were constantly meeting other people, it was really nice to know that for that time in Vietnam, I’d always have at least one partner in crime.

 Ya Ting in China

-If it weren’t for Ya Ting, being in China could have meant a lot more solo traveling, but like it always does, life worked out.
+If it weren’t for Ya Ting, being in China could have meant a lot more traveling alone, but like it always does, life worked out.
 Ya Ting is a dynamic Chinese girl who had quit her job to travel on her own.
 It’s not as common to do in China, but she was unfazed.
 I met her in a dorm room in Lijiang where I’d arrived after a long solo bus ride.
 As I prepared to venture deeper into the Himalayas, I knew things could have become a lot lonelier.
 Thankfully, Ya Ting changed her plans and came along with me.

 We hitchhiked together, trekked for days, and sought out adventure after adventure.
-She was the first local I had traveled with long term in any of the countries I’d been to yet and it was such a treat to be brought so closely into a new culture for our 3 weeks together.
+She was the first local I had traveled with long term in any of the countries I’d been to yet, and it was such a treat to be brought so closely into a new culture for our 3 weeks together.

 Ellen in Nepal